carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 #### Problems

-1. I'm repeating myself constantly.
+- I'm repeating myself constantly.
-2. My queries are almost always the same, varying in by restriction, or order specification.
+- My queries are almost always the same, varying in by restriction, or order specification.
-3. "QuasiQuoted" strings are hard to concatenate... but do we really want that?
+- "QuasiQuoted" strings are hard to concatenate... but do we really want that?
-**NO!** QuasiQuotes are hard to concatenate on purpose!
+**NO!** `sql`-QuasiQuotes are hard to concatenate on purpose!
-4. My `FromRow` and `ToRow` instances will be constantly in need of updates as the requirements change.
+- My `FromRow` and `ToRow` instances will be constantly in need of updates as the requirements change.
+- `field` functions provide a convenient row parser, however the result is not very semantically-meaningful.
-5. I could write an query in a quasiquote and not know that anything is wrong until I run it.
+- I could write an query in a quasiquote and not know that anything is wrong until I run it.
-6. I have no guarantee that I'm typing a type-safe query (i.e. The `getDate` from `Todo` could be a `String`, and my program would compile, but it would not crash until I run it, since the field in the table is defined as a `date`.
+- I have no guarantee that I'm typing a type-safe query (i.e. The `getDate` from `Todo` could be a `String`, and my program would compile, but it would not crash until I run it, since the field in the table is defined as a `date`.